GersonCavalheiro/yvyrupa_code/README.md

 ## About the name

-The name **Yvyrupa Code** refers to the Guarani concept of *Yvyrupa* — the world as a shared, borderless land — symbolizing the coexistence of multiple programming languages within a unified analytical and practical space.
+The name Yvyrupa Code refers to the Guarani concept of Yvyrupa — the world as a shared, borderless land — symbolizing the coexistence of multiple programming languages within a unified analytical and practical space.

-## How to contribute
+## 📥 How to contribute

 Contributions are welcome!

 If you want to improve this repository — by adding new implementations, fixing issues, or enhancing documentation — please follow these steps:

-1. **Fork the repository**
+1. Fork the repository
-2. **Create a new branch** for your contribution:
+2. Create a new branch for your contribution:
    ```bash
    git checkout -b your-feature-name
    ```
-3. **Make your changes** and commit them with a meaningful message.
+3. Make your changes and commit them with a meaningful message.
-4. **Push your branch** to your fork:
+4. Push your branch to your fork:
    ```bash
    git push origin your-feature-name
    ```
-5. **Open a Pull Request** on the main repository, clearly describing your changes and rationale.
+5. Open a Pull Request on the main repository, clearly describing your changes and rationale.

 When submitting new implementations, please:

 - Include a short README or comment header explaining the approach.
 - Follow the existing file structure and naming conventions.
 - Prefer idiomatic and efficient use of the language's concurrency model.

+📄 For detailed contribution guidelines, see:\
+👉 CONTRIBUTING.md

-Thank you for helping make **Yvyrupa Code** a better resource for the community!
+Thank you for helping make Yvyrupa Code a better resource for the community!